-The concentration of R&D tax credit claims within a few, large companies is greater than in the other tax credit programs that have been evaluated by DLS. encourage R&D expenditures by small businesses, Chapter 109 of 2013 made the R&D credit refundable if the business meets the qualifications of a small business, as Act, beginning defined by the tax year 2012.
+The concentration of R&D tax credit claims within a few, large companies is greater than in the other tax credit programs that have been evaluated by DLS.
+To encourage R&D expenditures by small businesses, Chapter 109 of 2013 made the R&D credit refundable if the business meets the qualifications of a small business, as defined by the Act, beginning in tax year 2012.
 About one-third of all companies qualified for the small business refund but only received approximately 2% of the credits in tax years 2012 through 2015.